Loveland, Colorado Therapists

 Vulnerable Populations in Larimer County

 • Veterans: The number of service members who have returned from tours of duty in Iraq or Afghanistan with mental health challenges, such as depression, anxiety, and post-traumatic stress disorder, are disproportionate.
 The need for mental health services is crushing, and the VA is not always able to handle it.
 Many veterans in need of mental health care do not know that the VA provides it, don’t know whether or not they are eligible, and/or don’t know where to go to obtain it.
-As a result, 50 percent of veterans who could use mental health care do not receive it.
+As a result, 50% of veterans who could use mental health care do not receive it.
 Incidentally, PTSD in the military doesn’t only stem from armed conflict.
 A study demonstrated that 1 out of 4 women and 1 out of 100 men serving in the military have experienced military sexual trauma, a risk factor for PTSD in veterans that probably doesn’t receive the attention it deserves.

 • Aging Adults: Symptoms of mental illness in aging adults may be difficult to diagnose.
 It may be easy to falsely attribute them to other age-related health conditions.
-The symptoms can be so subtle that primary care physicians can have a failure rate of up to 50 percent when it comes to diagnosing mental illness in the elderly, and older adults are also less likely to report symptoms due to stigma or related factors.
+The symptoms can be so subtle that primary care physicians can have a failure rate of up to 50% when it comes to diagnosing mental illness in the elderly, and older adults are also less likely to report symptoms due to stigma or related factors.

 • Youth: While mental illness can strike at any age, adolescents are more prone to depression and more likely to engage in risky behaviors due to hormonal changes and the structure of their developing brains.